Last updated 5th November

 While being told to “stay alert and stay safe” bikers can now:

-- Ride to outdoor open spaces, beaches, the countryside and beauty spots irrespective of distance, but checking before setting out that car parks and other facilities are open to visitors
+- Ride to outdoor open spaces, beaches, the countryside and beauty spots, but checking before setting out that car parks and other facilities are open to visitors

 - Ride out to play sports with members of their own household

-- Meet one other person outside, if they maintain social distancing of two metres
+- Meet one other person from a different household outside, if they maintain social distancing of two metres

 - Ride with a pillion passenger, if that passenger is a member of their immediate household

-The lockdown however means that bikers still cannot go on holiday nor visit and stay overnight at a holiday home, second home, or the home of a friend or relative that they are not permanently resident in.
+The lockdown means that bikers cannot go on holiday (either in the UK or abroad) nor visit and stay overnight at a holiday home, second home, or the home of a friend or relative that they are not a permanent resident in.
 And they cannot meet with more than one member of another household for recreational purposes.

-Motorcycles can also be used in these countries by ‘key workers’ including emergency services staff, government officials, teachers, health and social workers, supermarket and pharmacy employees, transport employees and key public services workers (i.e. judges, charity workers, journalists, broadcasters, religious staff and keyline service workers).
+Motorcycles can also be used by ‘key workers’ to travel to work.
+This term includes emergency services staff, government officials, teachers, health and social workers, supermarket and pharmacy employees, transport employees and key public services workers (i.e. judges, charity workers, journalists, broadcasters, religious staff and keyline service workers).

 If your motorcycle insurance lapsed during lockdown, now is the time to renew.
 For all your insurance needs Bikesure is here to help.